 These CEFR can-do statements of Object Learning in Museums and Classrooms provide a progression from the basic understanding at lower levels to more advanced analysis, interpretation, and research skills at higher levels, allowing students to develop a deeper appreciation and engagement with objects in museums.
-Teachers can use them as their learning aims as they have already been translated from the students’ perspective: functionaing as an individual in a learning community.
+Teachers can use them as their learning aims as they have already been translated from the students’ perspective: functioning as an individual in a learning community.
+Modern Language and Culture teachers can use the Common European Framework of References (Council of Europe, 2018) and the FREPA (Candelier et al., 2012) as their reference framework for multiple language and culture skills at several CEFR-levels.
+Click here to find examples of Can-Do statements.

 CEFR A1: